About Sexual Health

 Every type of sexual activity, with or without safer sex materials, entails some amount of risk.
 Learning about the risks associated with all types of sexual activity allows students to make informed choices about which sexual practices they engage in and what safer sex materials they will use.
 Learning about risks may also mean that students choose not to be sexually active.
 Students are encouraged to consult with their health care provider to discuss options for contraceptives and safer sex practices.

-If you receive safer sex supplies that you did not order or if your order is incorrect please contact the Department of Health Promotion at email@example.com or by calling 336-278-7200.
+If you receive safer sex supplies that you did not order or if your order is incorrect please contact Student Wellness programs at firstname.lastname@example.org or by calling 336-278-5013.
 Please note that it is a violation of the Elon University Honor Code to send Safer Sex Supplies to someone without their permission.

 Your safer sex supplies should arrive in your campus box discreetly packaged within 3-5 days.
 This service is offered to students as part of comprehensive health programming.